LuisErnie/Altair-8800-Due/README.md

 Hardware platform is designed for the **Due** variant of the project in **Autodesk Eagle 9.5.2** as a complete enclosure with serial port output and front control pannel in 3:10 scale.

-Design: Luis Ernesto Fernández R
+Design: Luis Ernesto Fernández R, December 2019.
-December 2019

 ![Altair 8800](https://github.com/LuisErnie/Altair-8800-Due/blob/master/Front%20View.jpg)